Tulsa Golden Hurricane men's basketball

 The Tulsa Golden Hurricane men's basketball team represents the University of Tulsa in Tulsa, in the U.S. state of Oklahoma.
-The team participates in the American Athletic Conference.
+The team participates in the American Conference.
 The Golden Hurricane are led by head coach Eric Konkol, hired from Louisiana Tech on March 21, 2022, to replace Frank Haith who had resigned.

 The team has long been successful, especially since the hiring of Nolan Richardson in 1980.
-Many big-name coaches previously worked at Tulsa, like University of Kansas coach Bill Self and Minnesota coach Tubby Smith.
+Many big-name coaches previously worked at Tulsa, like University of Kansas coach Bill Self and University of Minnesota coach Tubby Smith.
 The Hurricane have been to the NCAA tournament 14 times in their history.
 In addition, they have won two National Invitation Tournaments, in 1981 and 2001, and one CBI tournament.
 In 2005, Street & Smith's named the University of Tulsa as the 59th best college basketball program of all time.

 History

-Clarence Iba, brother of Henry Iba, helped to springboard Tulsa to success when named the head coach in 1949.
+Clarence Iba, brother of Henry Iba, helped to springboard Tulsa to success when named the school's first full-time head coach in 1949.
 He coached at the school for 11 years, the longest tenure of any Tulsa coach, and is the second all-time winningest coach at the school with 137 wins in his 11 seasons.

 Nolan Richardson is credited with bringing the Tulsa program to national prominence when hired in 1980, and he led the school to the 1981 NIT Championship and had a .763 winning percentage at the school.
 He became the first coach in NCAA history to win 50 games in his first two seasons.

 In the 1990s and 2000s, a succession of Tulsa coaches went on to big-name programs across the country, including Tubby Smith, Buzz Peterson, and Bill Self.
 The team remained successful throughout the string of coaches.

 Doug Wojcik, coach from 2005 to 2012, is the all-time winningest coach at the school with 140 wins.

 Notable assistants in the program's history have included Billy Gillispie, Flip Saunders, Kevin O’Neill, Mike Anderson, Ron Jirsa and Jerry Wainwright.

 Notable players

-Tulsa has had a series of great players at the program, many of whom have gone on to play in the NBA.
-Successful players to never make it to the NBA include Gary Collier, the 1994 MVC player of the year, Michael Scott, the 1989 and 1991 MVC defensive player of the year, and Willie Biles who led the MVC in scoring in both the 1972–73 and 1973–1974 seasons.
+The Tulsa program has had players who later played in the NBA.
+Other players include Gary Collier, the 1994 MVC player of the year; Michael Scott, the 1989 and 1991 MVC defensive player of the year; and Willie Biles, who led the MVC in scoring in the 1972–73 and 1973–74 seasons.

 Among those who did make it to the NBA, James King, who came back to coach the program after his NBA career, and Bingo Smith had the greatest success.
 King was selected to the 1968 NBA All-Star Game, and Smith scored more than 10,000 points in his career, having his number retired by the Cleveland Cavaliers.
 Steve Bracey (1970–72) was a member of the 1974–75 Golden State Warriors NBA Championship team.